2 Launch a Study

 2.3.3 CSV Delimiter

 Enter the term you want participants to see in the search bar of your simulated social media interface.
 Using a hashtag or a username creates a more authentic social media experience, as it mimics how users typically search for content on platforms like Twitter.
 This search term will appear pre-filled in the interface’s search bar when participants start the study.
+For example, you might use #myHashtag, @username, or a specific topic like climatechange.

 2.4 Participant Briefing